What is Bruincast?

-Video streaming allows students to review the class after the lecture is complete.
-They are able to see the instructor, the whiteboard, slides, and any image that is shown through the video/data projector.
+Video streaming allows students to review the class after lecture is complete.
+They can see the instructor, the whiteboard, slides, and any image that is shown through the video/data projector.
 Streaming video is beneficial because it is neither stored on the viewer's computer, taking up hard drive space, nor can it be easily recorded and shared.
-Viewers can also easily seek and navigate to any point in the lecture.
+Viewers can easily seek and navigate to any point in the lecture.
 Video streaming requires that the viewer is connected to the internet with a high speed connection (DSL, Cable or LAN).

-Audio podcasting can be an extremely powerful review tool, when combined with materials made available through course websites.
-The biggest advantage of podcasting is that students can subscribe to a course and have that course lecture automatically download to their computer, when it is available.
-It eliminates the need to manually check the Bruincast webpage.
-Once downloaded to their computer, students can transfer the podcasts to a portable listening device and listen to the lecture anywhere, without requiring an internet connection.
-If they choose not to download the lecture and just click on the "Audio" link, the student can begin listening immediately; however, they will be unable to navigate to various points in a lecture until the downloaded content has reached that point.
+Audio podcasting can be a very powerful review tool when combined with materials made available through an instructor’s course websites.
+The biggest advantage of podcasting is that students can subscribe to a course and have that course lecture automatically download to their computer when it is available.
+It eliminates the need to manually check the BruinCast webpage.
+Once downloaded to their computer, students can transfer the podcasts to a portable listening device and can listen to the lecture anywhere, without requiring an internet connection.
+If they choose not to download the lecture and just click on the "Audio" link, they can begin listening immediately; however, they will be unable to navigate to various points in a lecture until the downloaded content has reached that point.

 Purpose and use/The mission of BruinCast